 This Little Piggy is a combination crochet lip balm holder and an adorable critter wrapped into one.
 The tiny pocket could also be used to store another goody instead of lip balm.
 With Easter on the way, This Little Piggy can be included in your scavenger hunt or to gifted with lip balm or another token item.

 This post contains affiliate links.
 I may receive compensation (at no added cost to you) if you make a purchase using these links.
-Materials for the sample were generously provided by King Cole, Fairfield World, Mixbook, and Tulip.
+I’m a King Cole Brand Ambassador and this post is part of our ongoing collaboration.
+Additional materials for the sample were generously provided by Fairfield World, Mixbook, and Tulip.
 B&H Photo Video Pro Audio generously provided the camera used for outdoor photography.

 If you’ve been following me on Instagram, you may know that earlier this year, I became a King Cole Ambassador.
 If you’re not familiar with King Cole, they are a UK-based, family-owned yarn company that has been around since 1935.
 They have a wide range of yarns including a super soft fur yarn called Truffle.